jkk/cantata/README.md

 ### State

 You can use multiple data sources or data models simultaneously, in different configurations.
 They will not step on each other because Cantata has no global state.
 Any state Cantata does have is confined to the data source (database connection, pool, etc.).
 Data models are immutable.

+### Drawbacks

+* Query expansion overhead - see `prepare-query` for a way to mitigate this
+* Query result processing overhead - not too bad, but there's room for improvement
+* Executed SQL may not always be optimal
+* Some queries may be awkward or impossible to express in the Cantata query format

 ## Playground Project